Skip to content

 Reduced liability and HR burden

-Reduced liability and HR burden means PEOs help reduce legal liability and HR burden by managing compliance, risk, payroll, benefits, safety protocols, and employment-related administration of the client’s business.
-They provide expert guidance in handling changing employment laws, such as FLSA (Fair Labor Standards Act) and FMLA (Family and Medical Leave Act), help avoid fines, and free internal teams from time-consuming tasks.
+PEOs reduce legal liability and HR burden by managing compliance, risk, payroll, benefits, safety protocols, and employment-related administration.
+They provide expert guidance on changing employment laws, such as FLSA (Fair Labor Standards Act) and FMLA (Family and Medical Leave Act), help avoid fines, and free internal teams from time-consuming tasks.

 Access to competitive employee benefits

-Access to competitive employee benefits means PEOs help small and medium-sized businesses offer premium benefit packages to employees, such as health, dental, vision, and retirement plans, by using their group purchasing power.
-This third-party service provider handles benefits enrollment and carrier coordination, which helps business leaders focus on strategy rather than coordinating with multiple carriers.
+PEOs help small and medium-sized businesses offer premium benefit packages - health, dental, vision, and retirement plans - by using their group purchasing power.
+They handle benefits enrollment and carrier coordination, which lets business leaders focus on strategy rather than managing multiple carriers.

 Handles payroll taxes and unemployment administration

-Handling payroll taxes and unemployment administration means PEO, as a co-employer, is responsible for processing payroll and handling employment-related taxes, such as FICA (Federal Insurance Contributions Act), Social Security, and Medicare.
-This also includes unemployment taxes, like FUTA (Federal Unemployment Tax Act) and SUTA (State Unemployment Tax Act), usually under the PEO’s own EIN (Employer Identification Number).
+As a co-employer, the PEO is responsible for processing payroll and handling employment-related taxes, such as FICA (Federal Insurance Contributions Act), Social Security, and Medicare.
+This also includes unemployment taxes, like FUTA (Federal Unemployment Tax Act) and SUTA (State Unemployment Tax Act), usually under the PEO's own EIN (Employer Identification Number).

 Recruiting and talent management support

-Recruiting and talent management support means a PEO manages the complete recruitment process by writing job descriptions and posting job openings on multiple talent management platforms to hire and onboard the right candidates.
+A PEO manages the complete recruitment process by writing job descriptions and posting job openings on multiple talent management platforms.
 PEOs source candidates, screen resumes, conduct initial interviews, and handle background checks through ATS (Applicant Tracking System).
-PEOs improve the client’s recruitment advantage by offering superior benefits packages, like health, dental, and retirement, particularly against competitors who are unable to offer these benefits.
+They also improve the client's recruitment advantage by offering superior benefits packages - health, dental, and retirement - particularly against competitors who can't match those benefits.

 Cost savings

-Cost savings mean businesses outsource payroll, benefits administration, compliance, and recruitment to a PEO, which reduces the need for a full HR team and lowers expenses on salaries, training, and overhead.
-PEOs group multiple client businesses, which gives them more negotiating power with benefit providers.
-They negotiate competitive insurance rates on health and life insurance, retirement plans, and workers’ compensation, which results in savings that individual small businesses are unable to access on their own.
+Businesses that outsource payroll, benefits administration, compliance, and recruitment to a PEO reduce the need for a full HR team and lower expenses on salaries, training, and overhead.
+PEOs group multiple client businesses to gain more negotiating power with benefit providers, securing competitive rates on health and life insurance, retirement plans, and workers' compensation that individual small businesses can't access on their own.

 Increased focus on core business activities

-PEOs handle administrative and regulatory HR tasks, such as payroll and compliance, so businesses focus on their core operations, like product development or market expansion.
-This third-party service provider also uses technology and automation to reduce administrative work, which also helps businesses focus more on their main goals.
+PEOs handle administrative and regulatory HR tasks, such as payroll and compliance, so businesses can focus on core operations like product development or market expansion.
+They also use technology and automation to reduce administrative work, freeing up more time for business goals.

 What are the benefits of PPO?